 See what I mean?
 They just show up whenever they feel like it.

-This deer doesn’t think it sounds very nice either.
-A fun thing to do is buy crackers for the deer from one of the shika-senbei (deer cracker) stands roaming the park.
+See!
+This deer is asking very kindly for you to treat it gently.
+If you really care for your deer, a fun thing to do is buy crackers for the deer from one of the shika-senbei (deer cracker) stands roaming the park.

 24 Hour Tip